tianderturpijn/Azure-Security-Center/Labs/05 - Linux Detections/README.md

 In this lab we will explore the new Linux detection's in ASC by executing attacks in a Kali Linux VM that you are going to deploy.
 You will connect to your deployed Linux VM (Linux-0) leveraging SSH.
 In case you don't have a SSH client installed, you can install the free edition of MobaXterm <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">here</a>.<br>

 #### 1 - Create a Kali Linux VM
+***Note**: time to create the Kali Linux VM is approx 3 minutes.
+Make sure to add a port that enables you to connect.*
 1. In the Azure portal, click on **Create a resource** and search for **Kali Linux** and **create** the VM

 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/05%20-%20Linux%20Detections/Screenshots/kali_marketplace.png)